-With augmented reality as an interface, spatial computing enables more seamless interactions between people, products, processes, and physical spaces.
+With augmented reality as the typical interface, spatial computing enables more seamless interactions between people, products, processes, and physical spaces.

-Optimize the complex workings within an environment by gaining a complete picture of movements within a space in real-time, or over a period of time.
+Optimize the complex workings of an environment by gaining a complete picture of movements within a space in real time or over a period of time.

-With spatial technology, machines and automation have a greater awareness of their dynamic environment.
+With spatial technology, machines and automation have greater awareness of their dynamic environment

 Understand how a physical space is being used to improve utilization, efficiency, and safety.